menu

 Living in Milan

 Milan is a somewhat small city located in the state of Michigan.
-With a population of 6,053 people and five constituent neighborhoods, Milan is the 168th largest community in Michigan.
+With a population of 6,053 people and five associated neighborhoods, Milan is the 168th largest community in Michigan.

-Telecommuters are a relatively large percentage of the workforce: 8.69% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Milan telecommute to their jobs.
+Overall, about 13.42% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Milan is English.
 Other important languages spoken here include Polish and Italian.